Brackets-Coder/BlockifyVR/README.md

 You can get help, show off your code, ask a question, suggest a new feature, and more on the [discussions](https://github.com/Brackets-Coder/BlockifyVR/discussions) page.

 [More resources (demo projects, documentation, sample code, etc.) coming soon.](https://brackets-coder.github.io/BlockifyVR/)

+### Upcoming release plan:

+~~v1.0-pre-alpha: Earliest version.
+Minimal functionality, proof-of-concept version.
+Not available here.
+Not open source.~~

+~~v1.0-alpha: work-in-progress.
+Expect significant bugs and poor performance.
+Should not be used.~~

+~~v1.0-beta: Cross-platform compatibility, major bug fixes, and optimizations have been added.~~

+**v1.0-release-candidate: Current Version Feature complete.
+Meets standards of full release with minimal issues.
+During this release period, preparations for full release include gallery thumbnail, sample project, documentation, etc.**

+v1.0: First release.
+Feature complete and meets all standards of great performance, very few issues, cross-platform compatibility, and intuitive design.

+v1.5: Bugfixes and optimizations.
+Possibly a small feature or change, such as controller vibrations.

+v2.0: Big update.
+Most likely something like hand tracking support for some platforms.
+Also will include some minor bugfixes and optimizations.

+v2.2: Bugfixes and optimizations.

+### Active Development
+v1.0-release-candidate
+- Bug fixes and optimizations
+- Prep for release